Embattled Malaysian PM gets respite but survival in balance

 Muhyiddin took power in March after withdrawing his party from Anwar’s governing alliance that won 2018 polls.
 He tied up with the corruption-tainted UMNO and other opposition parties to form a Malay-centric government but his administration has been fraught with infighting.

-Muhyiddin has already delayed and shortened Parliament sessions to avoid a vote of confidence in his leadership.
+Former Prime Minister Najib Razak, who remains out of jail while appealing his 12-year sentence for corruption, has voiced support for Anwar — a key player in the reformist government that ousted Najib in 2018.

+Anwar has not named the lawmakers supporting him for fear they may be bribed or harassed, and there are doubts he can form a coalition as UMNO and a Chinese-dominated party in Anwar's camp are at loggerheads.

-The king has postponed meetings with party leaders to verify Anwar’s claim of a majority support.
+The king met Anwar earlier this month but has postponed meetings with party leaders to verify Anwar’s claim of a majority support.
 He has also called for support for the budget to cope with the pandemic — despite his rejection of the emergency plan — after Malaysia's cases doubled to more than 27,000 in just a few weeks.

 Ahmad Fauzi Abdul Hamid, political science professor at Malaysia’s University of Science. said Muhyiddin’s emergency plan was really an admission of defeat but he received “an indirect slap on the face” from the king.